ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 Target[hobbit]: .1.3.6.1.4.1.2021.4.6.0&.1.3.6.1.4.1.2021.4.6.0:public@localhost
 ~~~

-The full example for the measurement of free main memory on a Debian 10 Buster
+The full example for measuring free memory on a Debian 10 Buster Linux
-Linux Raspberry Pi 4 with 4 GB main memory looks like this:
+Raspberry Pi 4 with 4 GB of memory looks like this:

 __Global Configuration:__